-Table 3 - Green Star Requirements
+Table 2 - Green Star Requirements

-8A PERFORMANCE PATHWAY Separation of waste streams The following waste streams must be provided with separate bins or containers: general waste; paper and cardboard; glass; plastic; and at least one other waste stream.
+8A PERFORMANCE PATHWAY

+The following waste streams must be provided with separate bins or containers:

+- general waste;

+- paper and cardboard;

+- glass;

+- plastic; and

+- at least one other waste stream.

 Advice from the Green Building Council of Australia GBCA indicates that where the waste collection service collects recyclables as a comingled stream, the requirement to provide separated waste streams for these recyclables is removed.

 This is permissible to the extent of comingling accepted by the waste collection service.
 For example, if glass and plastic are collected as comingled, then paper and cardboard is still required to have a separated waste stream.

+This OWMP outlines provision for the management and collection of the following waste streams:

+- general waste;

+- paper and cardboard;

+- comingled recycling;

+- Container Deposit Scheme (Return & Earn);

+and

+- food / organics;

+Separate bins will be provided for each waste stream stored in a central waste storage area and bins will be clearly marked, with the exception of Return & Earn bottles which will be securely stored to deter potential theft and trespassing.

+Revision #: V1

+Separation of waste streams

+8A PERFORMANCE PATHWAY

-This OWMP outlines provision for the management and collection of the following waste streams: general waste; paper and cardboard; soft plastics; comingled recycling; Container Deposit Scheme (Return &amp; Earn); and food / organics; Separate bins will be provided for each waste stream stored in a central waste storage area and bins will be clearly marked, except for Return &amp; Earn bottles which will be securely stored to deter potential theft and trespassing.
-Dedicated Waste Storage Area Two dedicated and sufficiently sized areas for the storage and collection of the applicable waste streams shall be provided.
-Calculations for the waste storage area (Table 8) for the school have been carried out based on: school areas and number of students attending the school; collection method and materials handling requirements of each stream; collection frequency for each waste stream; projected tenancy structure impact on the waste collection services supply chain; and hygiene, cleanliness and aesthetic aspects to the benefit of the development.
-Access to Waste Storage Area Access requirements for waste collection areas must adhere to best practices.
+Dedicated Waste Storage Area

+Two dedicated and sufficiently sized areas for the storage and collection of the applicable waste streams shall be provided.

+Calculations for the waste storage area (Table 6) for the school have been carried out based on:

+- school areas and number of students attending the School; - collection method and materials handling requirements of each stream; - collection frequency for each waste stream; - projected tenancy structure impact on the waste collection services supply chain; and - hygiene, cleanliness and aesthetic aspects to the benefit of the development.

+Access to Waste Storage Area

+Thes with Best requ

+Access requirements for waste collection areas must adhere to best practices.

 These access arrangements must be as outlined within third-party Best Practice Guidelines.

-Best Practice Guidelines outline the following requirements: The access pathway for wheeling bins between a central waste storage point and the collection point must be level and free of steps or kerbs.
-The maximum manual handling distance between the storage point and the collection point and the collection point is between the storage point and the collection point and the collection point and the collection point for mobile garbage bins is 20 meters.
-The access pathway for transporting waste from the school building facilities to the waste storage area is level and easily accessible via cleaning trolleys.
-The waste collection point is located adjacent to the waste storage area as shown in Appendix A. Vehicle swept paths and parking location are provided in further detail in the traffic management plan.
+Best Practice Guidelines outline the following requirements:

+- The access pathway for wheeling bins between a central waste storage point and the collection point must be level and free of steps or kerbs. - The maximum manual handling distance between the storage point and the collection point for mobile garbage bins is 20 meters.

+The access pathway for transporting waste from the school building facilities to the concrete storage waste pad is level and free of steps.

+The waste collection point is located on the waste pad as shown in Appendix A. Vehicle swept paths and parking location are provided in further detail in the traffic management plan.